TheOdinProject/curriculum/javascript/react-js/react-testing-part-one.md

 ### Setting Up

-We'll need to import some packages atop our test file:
+We'll need to import some packages inside our test file:

 ~~~javascript
 import React from "react";